Highly Pathogenic Avian Influenza (HPAI) in North America

 Avian Influenza in Manitoba

-Manitoba experienced an unprecendented number of HPAI cases in both commercial and small poultry flocks during the spring and fall of 2022.
-There are currently active HPAI cases across western Canada including Manitoba.
+Manitoba experienced an unprecendented number of HPAI cases in both commercial and small poultry flocks since the spring of 2022.
+There are currently active HPAI cases across western Canada.

 HPAI risk increases during spring and fall wild bird migration season.
 Manitoba Agriculture encourages small flock owners to watch their birds closely for sudden deaths, even when risk is low.
 Further information is available at the CFIA website.